Bernard-Dugas/r.diag/README.md

  and 3D meteorological data, as produced either by the Environment Canada (EC) GEM forecast model or the EC CCCma General Circulation Model (GCM).
 The CMC/RPN GEM file formats and two flavors of the GCM's binary sequential format are supported.
+This toolkit was originally derived from an early 1990's unix port of the then CRAY version of the CCCma diagnostic toolkit.
+Additional code produced at UQAM for diagnostics of regional climate data in the late 1990's is also included in the toolbox.

- The toolkit is built in the R.DIAG executable binary.
+ The GEM toolkit is built in the R.DIAG executable binary.
 The toolkit commands can be grouped under several themes or section.

  The available sections are :